U.S. Global Change Research Program

 The USGCRP also released a guide called Climate Literacy: The Essential Principles of Climate Science, which contains details on climate change science and impacts and mitigation and adaptation strategies.
 The guide was developed through collaboration between federal agencies and non-governmental organizations.

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 U.S. Global Change Research Program [Case study on a project of the U.S. Global Change Research Program].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/us-global-change-research-program (Last updated September 2013)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+Retrieved from CAKE: https://www.cakex.org/case-studies/us-global-change-research-program (Last updated October 2021)